 In addition to all the consolidated financial information required to be included in an offering document, companies that are engaged in more than one line of business or operate in more than one geographic area may also be required to include separate revenue and operating data for each of their business lines or geographic areas.
 This requirement is a function of whether the company's business comprises more than one operating segment, as defined by US GAAP.
 S-K Item 303 requires certain financial reporting and textual disclosure in the MD&A for each relevant, reporting segment or other subdivision of the business if the discussion would be necessary to understanding the business.
-The FASB Accounting Standards Codification 280, "Segment Reporting" (ASC 280), provides detailed guidance for when a component of a larger enterprise constitutes an operating segment and how its discrete financial information must be reported.
-Note that the IFRS standard for segment reporting (IFRS 8, Operating Segments) has substantially the same requirements as ASC 280.
+149 FASB Accounting Standards Codification 280, "Segment Reporting" (ASC 280), provides detailed guidance for when a component of a larger enterprise constitutes an operating segment and how its discrete financial information must be reported.